- About Us

 Prior to ASU, Jim spent 20 years at the National Oceanic and Atmospheric Administration (NOAA), including serving as director of the Climate and Societal Interactions Office in Washington, D.C., where he designed and led NOAA's integrated, multidisciplinary climate research and applications programs.
 Jim also led the U.S. Government review of the Assessment Report of the Intergovernmental Panel on Climate Change, which received the 2007 Nobel Peace Prize.

-Jim serves on the executive secretariat of the Federal Advisory Committee for the National Climate Assessment and on the boards of directors of the National Council for Science and the Environment and Second Nature, Inc. He is chairman of the Climate Adaptation Working Group for the American College and University Presidents Climate Commitment, an operating advisor at Pegasus Capital Advisors, LP, and an advisory board member for Planet Forward.
+Jim serves on the executive secretariat of the Federal Advisory Committee for the National Climate Assessment and on the boards of directors of the National Council for Science and the Environment and Second Nature, Inc. He is chairman of the Climate Adaptation Working Group for the American College and University Presidents Climate Commitment, and an advisory board member for Planet Forward.